Kendal Daniels

-Kendal Daniels (born December 16, 2002) is an American college football Linebacker for the Oklahoma Sooners.
-He previously played for the Oklahoma State Cowboys.
+Kendal Daniels (born December 16, 2002) is an American professional linebacker for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Oklahoma Sooners and Oklahoma State Cowboys and was selected by the Falcons in the fourth round of the 2026 NFL draft.

-High school career
+Early life

 Daniels attended Beggs High School in Beggs, Oklahoma.
 He originally played basketball for Beggs, before joining the football team as a sophomore where played wide receiver and safety, leading the team to state semifinal appearances in his junior and senior seasons.
 Daniels made the 2021 All-American Bowl, although the game was not played due to COVID-19.
 Coming out of high school Daniels was ranked the nations 5th ranked safety recruit, and the top recruit in the state of Oklahoma.
 Despite being a highly rated prospect, the Oklahoma Sooners would rescind his offer late in the recruiting process.
 He originally committed to play college football at Texas A&M and would sign his National Letter of Intent (NLI) with the team before flipping his commitment to Oklahoma State, becoming the team's highest rated recruit in the 2021 class.